biltongza/CardIngestor/README.md

 The program runs as a background service, monitoring for any removable drives that get attached to the system, and then checking if the drive has a config file that tells the program what to ingest, how to do it, and where to put the media.

 ## Usage

-`dotnet run` is all you need.
+Windows:
+`dotnet run -f net6.0-windows`
+Mac:
+`dotnet run -f net6.0-macos`

 Proper installation support is planned.

 ## Configuration